NKUShaw/NKUShaw.github.io/_pages/about.md

 ## Submitted Papers
 * [ICLR 2026] A paper about Diffusion.
 * [ICLR 2026] A paper about Machine Unlearning.
+* [Clinical Trials on Alzheimer’s Disease conference (CTAD) 2025] A paper about AI for Healthcare.

 ## CCF Paper Statistics
 <table id="ccf-table" style="width:80%; text-align:center; border-collapse: collapse;" border="1">